rmarfil3/python3-flask-google-cloud-tasks-decorator/README.md

 ## Note
 The code is set to run in the background only when deployed in Google AppEngine environment.
 Please see `delay()` function in `decorator.py`, particularly line 34 `if os.environ.get('GAE_ENV') == 'standard'`.

-When ran locally, it will simply call the function directly.
+If code is unmodified and ran outside Google AppEngine environment, `.delay()` will simply call the function directly.